Free Protein Calculator

 The Science Behind the Numbers

-Muscle Gain: 0.73g/lb (1.6g/kg)
+Muscle Gain: 1.6g/kg (0.73g/lb)

-If you're taking GLP-1 receptor agonist medications like semaglutide (Ozempic, Wegovy) or tirzepatide (Mounjaro), you'll benefit from higher protein intake.
-These medications cause rapid weight loss, and research shows that up to 40% of this weight loss can be muscle rather than fat.
+If you're taking GLP-1 receptor agonist medications like semaglutide (Ozempic, Wegovy) or tirzepatide (Mounjaro), the calculator applies a 1.2g/kg (0.54g/lb) protein floor regardless of your stated goal.
+GLP-1 medications cause rapid weight loss, and a meaningful share of that loss can be lean mass rather than fat.
+Adequate protein is the single biggest lever you have to protect muscle during treatment (Mayo Clinic, 2026).

 How to Use Your Results